hanwenzhang123/fullstack-note/README.md

 - ?? whether child talks back to parent using props too?
 NO
 - -> using callback

+#### what does setState do?
+1. update my(component) local state correctly (a way to properly modify local state)
+2. setState then will trigger re-rendering (triggers a re-render)
+3. when invole previous value, we should always use a callback function is properly being handled base on the current value

 #### React.Fragment
 - Looks cleaner, avoid too many `<div>`
 - `<React.Fragment>...</React.Fragment>`